No Insurance Required

 Thyroid-stimulating hormone is produced by the anterior pituitary gland and acts as the master regulator of thyroid function.
 TSH tells the thyroid gland to produce thyroid hormones (T4 and T3), which control metabolism, energy production, body temperature, heart rate, and protein synthesis.
 TSH operates on a negative feedback loop: when thyroid hormones are low, TSH rises; when thyroid hormones are adequate, TSH decreases.

 Thyroid function and testosterone are deeply interconnected.
 Hypothyroidism increases SHBG, which binds more testosterone and reduces free T — potentially undermining TRT effectiveness.
-Conversely, hyperthyroidism also raises SHBG and accelerates testosterone clearance.
-Symptoms of hypothyroidism (fatigue, weight gain, brain fog, depression) overlap significantly with low testosterone, making it essential to rule out or co-manage thyroid dysfunction.
+Symptoms of hypothyroidism (fatigue, weight gain, brain fog, depression) overlap significantly with low testosterone symptoms, making it essential to rule out or co-manage thyroid dysfunction.
 Optimizing thyroid function amplifies the benefits of TRT.

 | Measure | Conventional (Quest) | Optimal / Functional |